 Tribunals of inquiry

 Ireland's Parliament (Oireachtas) has the power to establish tribunals of inquiry to investigate certain matters of public importance.
-If the Government considers that a particular issue of controversy or dispute is of such public importance that a public inquiry is necessary, it can propose legislation to set up a tribunal of inquiry.
+If the Government considers that a particular issue of controversy or dispute is of such public importance that a public inquiry is necessary, it can propose propose a resolution to set up a tribunal of inquiry.

 These tribunals are not permanent tribunals.
 Instead, they are set up with powers to investigate specific matters.
 They are usually chaired by judges or senior lawyers.